 Emergency Department (ED) claim review policy and diagnosis codes

 Effective November 1, 2016, Aetna Better Health will apply our Emergency Department (ED) claims review policy to Medical Assistance and CHIP claims.

 You can find the list of emergency room diagnosis codes that will automatically allow claims to process without severity medical record review attached to the ED policy provider notice, here.

 We're here to help.

 You can contact your provider relations representative to help with your health plan needs.
+You can view your representative by region here.
 He or she can schedule a visit to answer questions about:

 - health plan initiatives like pay-for-performance